What have they been doing with my payments on mortgage loan?

 Homeowners deserve answers

-I’m excited about these new tools for uncovering problems with mortgage loan servicing before a crisis occurs.
+I’m excited about these tools for uncovering problems with mortgage loan servicing before a crisis occurs.

 If information is power, the balance of power in the mortgage loan arena will even up a bit.

-My client will get some input soon about what they’ve done with her money.
+My client will get some input soon about what they’ve done with her payments on mortgage loan.